k-Mixup Regularization for Deep Learning via Optimal Transport: Introduction

-Our contributions are as follows. \begin{itemize} \item Empirical results: \begin{itemize} \item We show improved generalization results on standard benchmark datasets showing $k$-mixup with $k > 1$ often improves on standard mixup and at worst does no harm. \item We show that $k$-mixup further improves robustness to adversarial attacks. \end{itemize} \item Theoretical characterizations that speak to the claims above in a more precise manner: \begin{itemize} \item We argue that as $k$ increases, one is more and more likely to remain within the data manifold (Section \ref{sec:mfldTheory}). \item In the clustered setting, we provide an argument that shows intercluster regularization interpolates nearest points and better smooths interpolation of labels (Section \ref{sec:clusterTheory}). \item We extend the theoretical analysis of \cite{zhang_how_2020,carratino_mixup_2020} to our $k$-mixup setting, showing that it leverages local training distribution structure to make more informed regularizations (Section \ref{sec:regTheory}). \end{itemize} \end{itemize} \textbf{Related works.} We tackle issues noted in the papers on adaptive mixup \cite{guo_mixup_2019} and manifold mixup \cite{verma_manifold_2018}.
-The first refers to the problem as ``manifold intrusion'' and seeks to fix it by training datapoint-specific weights $\alpha$ and considering convex combinations of more than 2 points.
-This requires additional networks to detect the data manifold and to assign weight combinations, adding substantial complexity to their approach.
-Manifold mixup deals with the problem by relying on the network to parametrize the data manifold, interpolating in hidden layers of the network.
+To address these issues, we present \emph{$k$-mixup}, which averages random pairs of \emph{sets} of $k$ samples from the training dataset.
+This averaging is done using optimal transport, with \emph{displacement interpolation}.
+The sets of $k$ samples are viewed as discrete distributions and are averaged as distributions in a geometric sense.
+If $k = 1$, we recover standard mixup regularization.
+Figures \ref{fig:toyEgs} and \ref{fig:coupling} illustrate how $k$-mixup produces perturbed training datasets that better match the global cluster or manifold support structure of the original training dataset.
+The constraints of optimal transport are crucial, as for instance a nearest-neighbors approach would avoid the cross-cluster matches necessary for smoothing.\footnote{To see this, note that because nearest-neighbors can be a many-to-one matching, nearly all matches would be intra-cluster between points of the same class and thus provide few/no interpolated labels, particularly missing any interpolations in the voids between classes where interpolation is most important.
+As additional support, we ran 20 Monte Carlo trials of the CIFAR-10 experiment below with a $k=16$-nearest-neighbors strategy.
+It failed to outperform even 1-mixup (0.09\% worse).
+Further discussion is presented in supplement Section \ref{sec:knnImage}, with an analogue of Figure \ref{fig:local_distribution} for a $k$-nearest-neighbors strategy.} Figure \ref{fig:local_distribution} illustrates the distribution of possible matchings for a sample point and shows non-zero likelihood for these cross-cluster matches.
+In Section \ref{sec:results}, we provide empirical results that justify the above intuition.
+The resulting method is easy to implement, computationally cheap, and versatile.
+Our contributions are as follows. \begin{itemize} \item Empirical results: \begin{itemize} \item We show improved generalization results on standard benchmark datasets showing $k$-mixup with $k > 1$ consistently improves on standard mixup, where $\alpha$ is optimized for both methods.
+The improvements are consistently similar in magnitude or larger than those of 1-mixup over basic ERM. \item On image datasets, a heuristic of $k=16$ outperforms 1-mixup in nearly all cases. \item We show that $k$-mixup significantly improves robustness to certain distribution shifts (additive noise and adversarial samples) over 1-mixup and ERM. \end{itemize} \item Theoretical results: \begin{itemize} \item We argue that as $k$ increases, the interpolated samples are more and more likely to remain within the data manifold (Section \ref{sec:mfldTheory}). \item In the clustered setting, we provide an argument that shows inter-cluster regularization interpolates nearest points and better smooths interpolation of labels (Section \ref{sec:clusterTheory}). \item We extend the theoretical analysis of \cite{zhang_how_2020} and \cite{carratino_mixup_2020} to our $k$-mixup setting, showing that it leverages local data distribution structure ($\mathcal{D}_i$ of Eq. \ref{eq:local_matching_distrib}) to make more informed regularizations (Section \ref{sec:regTheory}). \end{itemize} \end{itemize} \textbf{Related works.} We tackle issues noted in the papers on adaptive mixup \citep{guo_mixup_2019} and manifold mixup \citep{verma_manifold_2018}.
+The first refers to the problem as ``manifold intrusion'' and seeks to address it by training data point-specific weights $\alpha$ and considering convex combinations of more than 2 points.
+Manifold mixup deals with the problem by relying on the network to parameterize the data manifold, interpolating in the hidden layers of the network.
 We show in Section \ref{sec:results} that $k$-mixup can be performed in hidden layers to boost performance of manifold mixup.
+A related approach is that of GAN-mixup \citep{sohn_GAN_2020}, which trains a conditional GAN and uses it to generate data points between different data manifolds.
+The approaches above require training additional networks and are far more complex than our $k$-mixup method.